Analysis of the file for putting three anarchists under surveillance

 As the main reasons for the surveillance, specific dates, events and occasions stand out and crystallize, for which the cops seem to expect criminal acts from people like us.
 If in the 'park bench' case it was the anniversary of the G20 summit, in the papers we have in front of us it is occasions like the beginning of trials, evictions, the automobile industry summit in Munich (IAA), the fire in the cell of the French anarchist Boris — even December 13 is mentioned as a day with “irritating effect”.

 On the whole, as is common in such files, many things are redacted.
-Especially passages that do not refer to the people concerned or allusions to third parties.
+Especially parts that do not refer to the people concerned or allusions to third parties.
 Naturally under the pretext of “data protection” — cynically after having intruded into the lives of all concerned without their knowledge and having snooped behind their backs.

 As we have said, a large part of the work is tracing travel and relationships.
 In our case, it became clear that a so-called “sighting search” has been going on for some years now via the Schengen Information System (SIS II) and that other information, for example about events in other European countries, was also passed on to the German cops.
 In practice, such an sighting search via SIS II often leads to cops abroad having to fill out an information sheet containing things like the purpose and duration of the trip, noting the accompanying people and the vehicles used, a procedure that affects many people and that we hear about regularly.